Tag Archive: tourism

 Adirondack Chairs on the Deck

-The light uses solar energy for power, and the deck lays out panels.
+The light uses solar energy, and the deck lays out panels.
 There is also a grill nearby for cooking outside.
-There is an assortment of chairs and small tables placed around for visitors to relax and enjoy.
+There are various chairs and small tables for visitors to relax and enjoy.
 We spent most of the time relaxing on the wooden Adirondack chairs that sheltered us from the gusty winds that were blowing over the water that late summer day, but the following day as the winds subsided, we enjoyed relaxing on the lounge chairs, watching the boats go by and birds feeding.

 The view towards Fall River and the marina was lit up by the setting sun across the Taunton River, illuminating the marina along the shore and the ships at Battleship Cove under the Braga Bridge nearby, where you could visit for the day.
 Great experience to see how the greatest generation lived on these magnificent vessels during World War II up through the Cold War era, including the USS Massachusetts.